 Arkansas State Highways: Explore the Scenic Routes

-Arkansas has a total of 16,000 miles of state highways, which are maintained by the Arkansas Department of Transportation (ARDOT).
+There are a total of 16,000 miles of Arkansas State Highways, which are maintained by the Arkansas Department of Transportation (ARDOT).
 The state does not use a numbering convention, but generally the two-digit odd numbered highways run north–south with a few exceptions; and even-numbered two-digit state highways run east–west with a few exceptions.

 Some of the most important state highways in Arkansas include: